sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 In this guide, we will show you how to create a stream and withdraw from a stream by manually interacting with the Lockup Core contracts on Etherscan.

-If you're interested in interacting with V1, please refer to this [article](https://blog.sablier.com/operating-the-sablier-v1-protocol-manually/).
+If you're interested in interacting with Legacy contracts, please refer to this [article](https://blog.sablier.com/operating-the-sablier-v1-protocol-manually/).

 ## Creating a Stream